Bill Daley (American football): Daley Illustration Gallery

 Daley had always been passionate about art, but according to Daley, he "never had the talent to paint or draw at a high level."
 He became an art collector.
 In the early 1970s, Daley and his wife, Melba, opened their first studio.
 In approximately 1974, they then opened the Daly Illustration Art Gallery in the Hyatt Regency Hotel in downtown Minneapolis.
 From 1974 until his death, Daley has owned and operated Daley Illustration Gallery located in the Hyatt Regency Hotel, 1300 Nicollet Mall in Minneapolis, Minnesota.
 The Daley Illustration Gallery has 500 original illustrations, making it one of the finest illustration painting collections in the world.
 In a 1993 interview, Daley said, "Some people just come in to talk football, but don't know much about painting."

-Personal life
+Death and legacy

 Daley married his wife, Melba, in 1972.

 He died on October 19, 2015, at the age of 96.